fluxusfrequency/blog/eight-reasons-i-love-minitest.md

-# Eight Reasons That I Love Minitest
+# Why I Love Minitest

 The other day at our company standup, I mentioned that I was eager to read an article on [Concurrency in Minitest](http://chriskottom.com/blog/2014/10/exploring-minitest-concurrency/)